thatjpk/bashtag-save/README.md

     (avconv does stuff again...)
     jpk@truth:~$

-So tagging something with `#save:scriptname` will save the command to a script at at `~/scripts/saved/scriptname.sh`.
+So tagging something with `#save:scriptname` will save the command to a script at `~/scripts/saved/scriptname.sh`.
 You can leave it there for later, go edit it to build a more complex script around the command, whatever.

 Installation
 ------------